12 things to do at the Walter Sisulu Botanical Garden

-Things to do at the Walter Sisulu Botanical Garden
+There are many things to do at the Walter Sisulu Botanical Garden besides picnicking.
+Check out my recommendations below.

 Just 30km west of Johannesburg's city centre lies an oasis for nature lovers and outdoor enthusiasts, the Walter Sisulu Botanical Garden.
 One of the most beautiful places to visit in Johannesburg, it is also one of my personal favourites, and I’ve been there a few times.